Austin Riley Player Props: Braves vs. Angels

 Angels Pitching Rankings

-- The Angels have the 19th-ranked team ERA across all MLB pitching staffs (4.37).
+- The Angels have a 4.38 team ERA that ranks 19th among all league pitching staffs.

-- Angels pitchers combine to rank 20th in baseball in home runs given up (130 total, 1.2 per game).
+- Angels pitchers combine to give up 133 total home runs at a rate of 1.2 per game (to rank 21st in the league).

-- His most recent appearance came on Thursday against the Detroit Tigers, when the lefty tossed five innings, surrendering two earned runs while giving up five hits.
+- His last appearance came on Friday against the Toronto Blue Jays, when the right-hander went 5 1/3 innings, surrendering three earned runs while allowing six hits.

-- The 26-year-old has a 4.22 ERA and 7.4 strikeouts per nine innings in 18 games this season, while giving up a batting average of .255 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.